Find Affordable College Courses

 Baltimore, MD

 Our 2023 rankings named Johns Hopkins University the most popular school in Maryland for social sciences students working on their master’s degree.
-Johns Hopkins is a fairly large private not-for-profit school located in the city of Baltimore.
+Johns Hopkins is a very large private not-for-profit school located in the city of Baltimore.

 About 46% of the students majoring in social sciences at the school are women while 54% are male.